goss-org/goss/.github/CONTRIBUTING.md

 Note that it is unlikely the project will merge refactors for the sake of refactoring or niche features that aren't common use-cases (see the feature request section above).
 These types of pull requests have a high cost to maintainers but provide little benefit to the community.

-Lastly, in order for a pull request to be merged, it must provide tests proving the change works as intended, this also prevents future changes from introducing regressions.
+Lastly, in order for a pull request to be merged, it must provide automated tests (unit and integration) proving the change works as intended, this also prevents future changes from introducing regressions.
+It would be quite odd for a testing tool to not have a healthy approach to test automation, after all. :-)